spacetelescope/cosmo/docs/source/monitors.rst

 NUV OSM Drift Output
 ....................
-The figure for NUVOSMDriftMonoitor contains four subplots for the following:
+The figure for NUVOSMDriftMonitor contains four subplots for the following:

 - SHIFT1 Drift vs Time since last OSM1 move
 - SHIFT2 Drift vs Time since last OSM1 move
-- SHFIT1 Drift vs Time since last OSM2 move
+- SHIFT1 Drift vs Time since last OSM2 move
 - SHIFT2 Drift vs Time since last OSM2 move

-The suplots are grouped by grating, each of which can be selected/deselected via the legend and are colored by observation start time.
+The subplots are grouped by grating, each of which can be selected/deselected via the legend and are colored by observation start time.

 The plots are grouped by NUV Stripe via the drop-down menu on the left side of the figure.

 Hover text for each data point includes the following::

-    (x, y) (Datetime, Driftrate)
+    (x, y) (Datetime, Drift rate)
     ROOTNAME
     LIFE_ADJ
     FPPOS